supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L02_Version_Controlling_with_Git_in_Azure_Repos.md

    ![Architecture Diagram](images/lab2-architecture-new.png)

+# Exercise 0: Configure the lab prerequisites

-## Set up an Azure DevOps organization
+## Task 1: Set up an Azure DevOps organization

 1. On your lab VM open **Edge Browser** on desktop and navigate to [Azure DevOps](https://go.microsoft.com/fwlink/?LinkId=307137), and if prompted sign with the credentials provided in environment details tab.

 1. If the pop-up for *Help us protect your account*, select **Skip for now (14 days until this is required)**.

 1. On the next page accept defaults and click on continue.